AnthonyThomahawk/Athena-Ticket-Scanner/README.md

 # Usage
 To use the app, simply download it from the [github repo](https://github.com/AnthonyThomahawk/Athena-Ticket-Scanner/releases) , or [playstore](https://play.google.com/store/apps/details?id=com.tonyTsoftware.nfctagreader2) , then install it.
 All you have to do now, is approach an ATH.ENA OASA Ticket on your NFC capable device, and the app will show you all useful information about it (trip time left, trips left, active products, remaning balance and many more).
+You can also open the app, and scan a ticket from there, otherwise when you approach the ticket the app will automatically open.

 # Requirements
 In order to use the app, your phone must have android 4.2 or newer, and NFC functionality.